BUSINESS ANALYTICS IN SERVICES - 2023/4

-- This module aims to introduce business analytics process, including the framing of business and analytics problems, working with different types of data, methodological selection, and business intelligence reporting, in the context of organisational decision making and problem solving within the services sector, including hospitality, tourism, transport, and events.
+- This module aims to introduce business analytics processes, including the framing of business and analytics problems, working with different types of data, methodological selection, and business intelligence reporting using specialised software, in the context of organisational decision-making and problem-solving within the services sector, including hospitality, tourism, transport, and events.
 Students will be prepared to lead in the digital age.

 |001||Gain an in-depth understanding of how managers use business analytics to formulate and solve business problems and to support managerial decision making in a global service business context||KCP|